puniverse/pulsar/docs/index.md

 (subscribe! tpc ch)
 ~~~

-Note that a messages sent to the topic is essentialy replicated to all subscribers, i.e. it will be received once in each channel.
+Note that a messages sent to the topic is essentially replicated to all subscribers, i.e. it will be received once in each channel.

 #### Ticker Channels